I Want To...

 Most Phyllodes tumors are benign, but 10 percent are malignant (cancerous).
 Cancerous Phyllodes tumors are an unusual presentation of breast cancer.
 These tumors are a form of sarcoma because they grow in the connective tissue of the breast, not in the ducts.
 This cancer is so rare that a confirmation by a second pathologist is required.

-These tumors will usually present as a smooth lump felt beneath the skin.
-The breast may become red or warm to the touch.
+These tumors will usually present as a breast lump.
 These tumors can grow very fast, so it is important to have them evaluated as soon as possible.
 Symptoms can also mimic those of other types of breast cancer.

 Same Day Results